igaster/laravel-theme/README.md

 ## Defining themes

 Simple define your themes in the `themes` array in `config\theme.php`.
-The format one theme is very simple:
+The format every theme is very simple:

 ```php
 // Select a name for your theme